vruddhijain/burn-down-chart-generator/README.md

 **Instructions to run**
-- Run ```npm install``` in both frontend and backend parts -Set the MONGO_URI and JWT_SECRET environment variables in your project's configuration file.
+- Run ```npm install``` in both frontend and backend parts
+- Set the MONGO_URI and JWT_SECRET environment variables in your project's configuration file.
--Run ```npm run dev``` in the root directory of the project to start the application.
+- Run ```npm run dev``` in the root directory of the project to start the application.